THE FRAILTY MYTHS ADVISORY COUNCIL

 Harmony Lambert (Chumash Nation) is originally from Shasta in occupied Winnemem Wintu territory of Northern California, and now lives on occupied Chochenyo Ohlone land in Oakland, CA where she works as action team staff for Greenpeace USA.
 Environmentalism has been part and parcel of Harmony's life growing up, and her mother brought her into the world of activism while she was still young as a duty and responsibility to those who came before her and those who will come after her.
 Harmony's activism focuses on indigenous rights and sovereignty and their intersection with the environmental movement.
 She is part of the Indigenous Peoples Power Project (IP3) where she sits on the Advisory Council, and is also a network member of The Ruckus Society.
 Harmony is a non-violent direct action and climb trainer, and is dedicated to spreading these skills widely to Indian Country, the environmental movement, and folks committed to social justice.
 Also a commercial pilot, Harmony flies hot air balloons and thermal airships, including Greenpeace's One World Balloon and the A.E.
 Bates Airship.
 In her free time, Harmony enjoys getting out in nature to remind herself that she is intrinsically part of it, dabbling in art, baking, rebuilding/renovating a vintage 1962 13' Traveleze camper, and calling out white cis heteronormativity and toxic masculinity on a daily basis.

-I’m a gender nonconforming parent and social activist.
-I currently work with the abolitionist group Black Lives Matter in my hometown of Sacramento, CA. I focus on the chapter’s art and music strategy as well as support with its communications.
+Kristina is a gender nonconforming parent and social activist.
+They currently work with the abolitionist group Black Lives Matter in my hometown of Sacramento, CA. They focus on the chapter's art and music strategy as well as support with its communications.

 LINDA CAPATO JR